Rosana (footballer)

 Rosana dos Santos Augusto (born 7 July 1982), commonly known as Rosana, is a Brazilian football coach and former player who played as a left back or a left winger.
-She is the current coach of the woman's team of SE Palmeiras.
+She is the current coach of the woman's team of Palmeiras.

 Rosana played professionally for teams in Brazil, Austria, France, Norway and the United States.
 Since making her debut for the Brazil women's national football team in June 2000, she won over a century of caps.
 She has participated in four FIFA Women's World Cups and four editions of the Olympic Games.

 Club career

 Rosana played for several years in Brazil before moving to Austria in 2004.
 There she played as a left winger for SV Neulengbach.
 In 2005–06 she was the ÖFB-Frauenliga's top goal scorer, with 26 goals.